30 August 2021 – Alejandro de la Villa and Michelle Okeke

 4. Topic tag before you publish

-With Idea Pins and video Pins you can tag your content with relevant topics right before hitting publish.
+With Idea Pins and video Pins, you can tag your content with relevant topics right before hitting publish.
 Always do this!
-Tagging a mix of topics related to your content helps your idea reach the people who are interested in what you’re creating.
+Tagging a mix of topics related to your content helps your idea to reach the people who are interested in what you’re creating.

 5. Fill in all of your board details

 Boards are where you save Idea Pins after creating them.
-You can organize them however you like—just make sure to fill out the detail fields, every time.
+You can organise them however you like – just make sure that you fill in the detail fields, every time.
 Board names, descriptions and categories all impact how your content shows up in Pinterest search results.
 Use clear, descriptive language to improve your search performance.

-If you’re hungry for more best practices, be sure to sign up for our creator newsletter and visit our creator page.
+If you’re hungry for more best practices, make sure that you sign up for our Creator newsletter and visit our Creator page.
 Now, let’s get to doing!
 Create an Idea Pin and put these tips to the test.